-Death dreams are usually distressing because some of them are about accepting mortality, and that’s a subject that can get your heart beating faster.
-Someday it will stop beating, that’s a fact, so of course your dreams are going to prepare you.
+Death dreams are usually distressing because the thought of death is distressing for most people.
+Someday your heart will stop beating, that’s a fact, so of course your dreams are going to prepare you.
 When you can accept death in a dream, you are empowered to live life more fully or pass away more easily.
 But most likely if you dream about death it’s symbolic.

 I dream that a friend calls and tells me that my ex boyfriend died.
 I feel sorry for him, but realize I don’t really feel anything for him anymore.

 A relationship that ends is said to “die,” and related feelings that linger are said to “die slowly.”
 The dreamer’s ex-boyfriend is not about to literally die, but her feelings for him finally have.
 We can fall in love instantly, but falling out of it is anything but quick and easy.
 This dream says that the feelings the dreamer once had for her boyfriend are finally “dead.”
 She is totally over him.

 I interpreted a death dream involving someone’s mother hanging herself during an imminent apocalypse, then being found alive.
 It is a way of illustrating a threat to the relationship between the dreamer and his mother, because the dreamer was doing something in his waking life (dealing drugs) that could lead to badly damaging it.
 Hanging was a way of saying that what she taught him (don’t deal drugs) wasn’t getting through to his head, and he feared what could happen if he got busted: their relationship would die.